 Considering how good it was, Kym’s left some big shoes to fill.

-And considering how literally, actually big it was, it left a big space to fill too… and Lina Stores are up to the challenge.
+And considering how literally, actually big it was, it left a big space to fill too… and Lina Stores is up to the challenge.

 If you’ve never been to Lina Stores before, you’re in for a treat.
 And, just to be clear, if you have been before then you’re in for a treat too.
 It’s treats all round.
-Because they’ve spent the last 75 years perfecting the art of fresh pasta at their legendary Soho deli before branching out into restaurant territory, with remarkably delicious success.
+Because they’ve spent the last 75 years perfecting the art of fresh pasta at their legendary Soho deli before branching out into restaurant territory with Lina Stores Soho (on nearby Greek Street) and Lina Stores King’s Cross, all with remarkably delicious success.

-Weighing in at two floors, their City spot all centres around the large, circular chrome bar, whose bottle display gracefully hugs the curve of the staircase behind it, all the way up to the mezzanine overlooking it all.
+Weighing in at two floors, their new restaurant by St. Paul’s centres around the large, circular chrome bar, whose bottle display gracefully hugs the curve of the staircase behind it, all the way up to the mezzanine overlooking it all.
 It’s all open plan, and it’s adorned with their signature mid-century Italian style of pale pistachio green banquettes, marble tables, and gleaming silver fittings, all burnished by low-slung opaline pendant lighting.